BakmanTechnologies/PB7200_Software_Py/README.md

 step_size_ghz: Step size between each reading of the scan in GHz.
 Supports decimal values.

 time_constant_ms: Speed at which the values are going to be read from the PB7200 in miliseconds.
-(100 ms recommended) Lowering it under 50ms risks encountering com port errors.
+(100 ms recommended) Running it under 50ms risks encountering com port errors.

-Phase Modulation

-`scan_pm()`
-`dwell_pm()`

-These funcions work the same as their non modulated counterparts they simply turn on the phase modulation in the PB7200 before it starts to operate.

 ## Usage
 The script can be run on its own by using the main.py included in the repo, the first time running the script main should look like this: